 Artificial turf rugby pitches are rugby pitches made without the use of natural turf.
 Commonly referred to as synthetic turf, artificial grass or astro turf, pitches are constructed using technologically advanced artificial fibres.
 These synthetic fibres resemble blades of grass, and are tufted in a similar way carpets are produced, which is why synthetic playing surfaces are often referred to as ‘carpet’.

-Artificial rugby pitches use sand and performance infill to replicate the bounce and performance of natural grass rugby pitches while protecting the artificial grass fibres.
+Artificial rugby pitches use sand and performance infill to replicate the bounce and performance of natural grass rugby pitches while protecting the artificial grass fibres for increased durability, usage and performance.

-If you’ve heard the phrase 4G, 3G, synthetic or astro turf in relation to a rugby pitch, they all refer to the same: an artificial turf rugby pitch.
+If you’ve heard the phrase 4G, 3G, synthetic or astro turf in relation to a rugby pitch, they all refer to the same turf type: an artificial turf rugby pitch.
+Alternative options are hybrid turf pitches and natural grass pitches.

 According to the latest figures from Sport England’s Facility Costs guide, the average cost for a brand new, full-sized, 3G artificial grass pitch (AGP) for Rugby League is £1,250,000 and £1,335,000 for Rugby Union – in both cases these figures include pitch fencing and floodlighting.
 In reality, 3G rugby pitches can cost anywhere between £600,000 and £1.5m depending on a number of factors.